Bruce Trail Conservancy

 About Bruce Trail Conservancy:

-Bruce Trail Conservancy is a 5-star rated charity with best practice in financial transparency.
+Bruce Trail Conservancy is a 5-star rated charity with best practices in financial transparency.
 It has above average accountability to donors as seen in the A results reporting grade.
-For every dollar donated to this charity, 91 cents go to the cause.
+For every dollar donated to this charity, 90 cents go to the cause.
 This is within Ci's reasonable range for overhead spending.

 A Charity Intelligence 2023 Top 100 Rated Charity

-BTC’s conservation work occurs mainly through its Land Acquisition and Management, Conservation, and Trail program.
-BTC secures land through donations, purchases, or life interest agreements.
-These agreements allow landowners to live on their property while BTC maintains it.
+Bruce Trail Conservancy’s conservation work mainly happens through its Land Acquisition, Conservation and Trail Program.
+BTC secures land via donations, purchases or life interest agreements, allowing landowners to keep living on their land while BTC maintains the property.

 My anchor